OXID-eSales/paypal-checkout-documentation/installation.rst

 To install the :productname:`PayPal Checkout` payment module, follow different procedures depending on your OXID eShop version:

-* If you have OXID eShop version 6.3.x or higher, install :productname:`PayPal Checkout` 2.3.0 (see :ref:`installation:Installing PayPal Checkout for OXID eShop version 6.3 and higher`).
+* If you have OXID eShop version 6.3.x to 6.5.x, install :productname:`PayPal Checkout` 2.3.0 (see :ref:`installation:Installing PayPal Checkout for OXID eShop version 6.3 and higher`).
 * If you have OXID eShop version 6.1.x or 6.2.x, install :productname:`PayPal Checkout` 1.3.0.

   .. note::